VBsaini/VBsaini/README.md

 # 💫 About Me:
-Hi, I'm Vaibhav Saini, a CS undergrad with a passion for Machine Learning.
+Hi, I'm Vaibhav Saini, a AI-DS undergrad with a passion for Machine Learning.
 I'm fascinated by its potential to transform industries and improve lives.
 Currently, I'm working on research papers focused on implementing ML algorithms to tackle real-world problems.<br><br>When I'm not coding or researching, I'm learning new concepts, reading about the latest AI developments, or brainstorming ideas for my next project.
 I'm excited to collaborate with like-minded individuals and showcase my projects on GitHub

 ## 🌐 Socials: